lazear/sage/README.md

 - Percolator/Mokapot compatible output
 - Small and simple codebase
 - Configuration by JSON files
-- Only uses mzML files
-- Only Percolator PIN output
-- Only outputs 1 protein ID even if the peptide is shared by multiple proteins

 ### Assign multiple peptides to complex spectra